-The coalescence behavior of gas bubbles can be characterized by a value known as the coalescence time.
-In this study, we define this time as the elapsed time from the instant the two bubbles are in one radius apart up to the instant they coalesce.
-Figure 9 shows the coalescence time against the dimensionless inter-bubble distance defined as the distance between centers of the two bubbles divided by the bubble radius.
+The coalescence behavior of gas bubbles is characterized by measuring a coalescence time, defined as the elapsed time between the instant of apparent contact and coalescence.
+Fig. 9 shows the coalescence time against the dimensionless interbubble distance defined as the distance between centers of the two bubbles divided by the bubble radius.

 Fig. 9.
-Coalescence time versus dimensionless inter-bubble distance for bubbles of 1 cm in diameter.
-The dimensionless inter-bubble distance is defined as the distance between centers of the two bubbles divided by the bubble radius.
+Coalescence time versus dimensionless interbubble distance for bubbles of 1 cm in diameter.
+The dimensionless inter-bubble distance is defined as the distance between centers of the two bubbles divided by the bubble radius

 From this figure, it can be seen that the coalescence time is a linearly increasing function of the dimensionless inter-bubble distance.
-Model predictions for the variation of the coalescence time as a function of bubble diameter is shown in Fig. 10 for the buoyancy-driven interaction of two gas bubbles.
-For simulations corresponding to this figure, centers of the two bubbles were initially separated by a distance three times as much as the bubble radius.
+Model predictions for the variation of coalescence time as a function of bubble diameter is shown in Fig. 10 for the buoyancy-driven interaction of two gas bubbles.
+For all cases, centers of the two bubbles were separated by a distance three times as much as the bubble radius.
 It is seen that as the bubble diameter is increased the two bubbles tend to coalesce in a shorter time.